pffelix/GardenDiversity/README.md

 1. Plug the Witty Pi 4 header on the Raspberry Pi Zero 2 W
 2. Connect the Witty Pi 4 header with the USB-C to USB-A Cable to the Solar Power Management Module
 3. Connect the Solar Power Management Module with the Solar Panel
+4. Connect the Li-Po battery with the Solar Power Management Module
-4. Connect the Witty Pi 4 header to the I2S Microphone
+5. Connect the Witty Pi 4 header to the I2S Microphone
-5. GPIO 18 - Clock (SCK, BCK)
+6. GPIO 18 - Clock (SCK, BCK)
-6. GPIO 19 - Word Select (WS, LRCK)
+7. GPIO 19 - Word Select (WS, LRCK)
-7. GPIO 20 - Data Line (DIN, SD)
+8. GPIO 20 - Data Line (DIN, SD)
-8. 3.3V DC Power - VDD
+9. 3.3V DC Power - VDD
-9. Ground - GND
+10. Ground - GND
-10. Start the Raspberry Pi Zero 2 W over the button at the Witty Pi 4 header
+11. Start the Raspberry Pi Zero 2 W over the button at the Witty Pi 4 header

-## Installation
+## Software Installation
 1. Install the Raspberry Pi Imager
-2. Install Raspberry Pi OS Lite(64 bit) on the SD Card with the Raspberry Pi Imager
+2. Install Raspberry Pi OS Lite (64 bit) on the SD Card with the Raspberry Pi Imager
 3. Insert the SD Card into the Raspberry Pi and let it boot